camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 I memorize the *shahada* or Muslim declaration of faith in case I'm asked to profess my belief.
 Eason is persistent but struggles.
 We write down prayers and do research until late in the evening.

 I tell the hotel staff that I've recently converted to Islam (a white lie) and will be performing the Umrah the next day, testing the reception I'll recieve, and am recieved warmly.
-Rather than being treated with skepticism, which was my concern, I'm given advice – *mash'allah.*
+Rather than being treated with skepticism, which was my concern, I'm given advice – *mash'allah.* Everyone is friendly, supportive, and curious about the two American Muslims on their first visit to Mecca.

 I'm more excited than worried, but I can tell Eason is still a bit on edge.

 <p style="text-align:center">mash'allah</p>
 <p style="text-align:center">مَا شَاءَ ٱللَّٰهُ</p>

-An Arabic phrase that means _what god has willed_.
-More versatile than English's well done or congratulations and without the snarky connotations of bless your soul. _Mash'allah_ is used for things that have already happened, whereas _inshallah_ is used to wish someone luck for a future activity.
+An Arabic phrase that means what god has willed.
+More versatile than English's well done or congratulations and without the snarky connotations of bless your soul.
+Mash'allah is used for things that have already happened, whereas inshallah is used to wish someone luck for a future activity.

 ## Mecca